Free Trade Brings National Wealth and World Peace

 Free trade also yields prosperity.
 Ross Perot predicted a “great sucking sound” of American jobs flowing to Mexico as a consequence of the North American Free Trade Agreement (NAFTA).
 However, unemployment in the Unites States fell every year between its 1994 passage and 2000.
 Moreover, the average per capita income of Americans increased unhesitantly from 1994 to the present (with the exception of the Great Recession in 2009).
 American incomes have risen now from $37,000 to well above $50,000 during the last two decades.
 Sorry Mr. Perot, there’s not been even a sucking whisper.

 Likewise, freer trade with China has had no negative effects on the steady growth of American prosperity.
 In 2000 the United States granted Permanent Normal Trade Relations (PNTR) to China.
 A year later China was given World Trade Organization (WTO) membership.
 Both allowed freer trade between our two countries.
 Prosperity persisted in both countries.
-Unemployment in the United States did tick up 1.3 percent between 2001 and 2003, but the effects of the 9/11 tragedy are hard to disambiguate.
+Unemployment in the United States did tick up 1.3 percent between 2001 and 2003, but the contemporaneous effects of the 9/11 tragedy and the .com bust are hard to disambiguate.
 By comparison, unemployment here exploded by almost four percent during the Great Recession.
 And, almost all analysts blame domestic decisions for that debacle.

 Bernie Sanders and his followers attribute the dangerous bifurcation of the American economy and society to free trade.
 Anecdotes can mislead, but data don’t lie.
 During the last three decades free trade agreements have been implemented with no negative impacts on the steady growth in prosperity for the average American.
 The culprits in our story are domestic – the rich don’t pay their fair share of taxes and the Republican Congress has hobbled labor laws, thus delivering lower wages.
 These are not international problems, they are internal political problems.
 The complaints about foreigners by Donald Trump and his cronies, such as my b-school colleague at the University of California, Irvine, Peter Navarro, are not based on careful analysis.
 Something else must be at play.